 If this is your first time borrowing financial aid while at the College of Law, please follow steps 1 through 6 above for Incoming J.D.
 Students.

-The Terms and Conditions of Receiving Financial Aid form needs to be signed electronically and submitted annually for all new and continuting students through your Banner Web account no later than August 1.
-You will NOT receive a refund check until this step is completed
+The Terms and Conditions of Receiving Financial Aid form needs to be signed electronically and submitted annually for all new and continuing students through your MyStetson account no later than August 1.
+You will NOT receive a refund check or direct deposit until this step is completed